pauljeremyturner/wikiwordcount/README.md

 1: Create a file 'hash' string to ensure working on same file as peers

-2: Read an arbitrary chunk of the file into memory (either on or off heap memory)
+2: Read an arbitrary chunk of the file into memory

 3: trim that chunk, discarding the end part that is not a whole <page>